Skip the navigation menu

 The thing that has the biggest impact on your internet speed is how many devices you have connected at the same time.
 The plan’s Mbps rating is the top speed it can deliver, but when several devices are accessing the internet at the same time, it gets split between them.

-For example, if you and your spouse are both working from home and on video conferences at the same time, you’ll only get half the maximum speed of your plan.
+For example, if you and your spouse are both working from home and on video conferences at the same time, you’ll only get half the maximum speed of your plan—even if you have a high Mbps internet speed on paper.
 And if you’ve got kids who are gaming or watching online video, that splits the bandwidth even more.

 WiFi vs. Wired Connections